 - Take one approved graduate cognate course.

-- Submit a WGS Certificate Application to the Women's and Gender Studies department upon completion of these courses.
+- Submit a WGSS Graduate Certificate Application to the Women's, Gender, and Sexuality Studies Graduate Director upon completion of these courses.

 Of these three courses, one must be a feminist theory course.
-This theory course can be any of the theory courses offered by Women's & Gender Studies, or it can be a course offered by another department if it has been approved by the Women's & Gender Studies Graduate Director.
+This theory course can be any of the theory courses offered by WGSS, or it can be a course offered by another department if it has been approved by the Women's, Gender, and Sexuality Studies Graduate Director.
 Students should obtain approval prior to enrolling in a course; no courses will be approved retroactively.
 If the theory course is from another department, this course may satisfy the theory requirement and serve as the optional cognate course.

-According to the Graduate School of New Brunsiwck, students may be awarded the Graduate Certificate in Women’s & Gender Studies upon completion of the requirements for the certificate.
+According to the Graduate School of New Brunswick, students may be awarded the Graduate Certificate in Women’s, Gender, and Sexuality Studies upon completion of the requirements for the certificate.

 Suggested Concentration: Gender, Development, and Policy

-A suggested concentration for graduate students obtaining a Graduate Certificate in Women's & Gender Studies is a focus on Gender, Development, and Policy.
-Here are some courses in Women's and Gender Studies, the Bloustein School, Political Science, and Anthropology that could be used to satisfy the requirements and provide students with a solid background in issues related to gender, development, and public policy.
+A suggested concentration for graduate students obtaining a Graduate Certificate in Women's, Gender, and Sexuality Studies is a focus on Gender, Development, and Policy.
+Here are some courses in Women's, Gender, and Sexuality Studies, the Bloustein School, Political Science, and Anthropology that could be used to satisfy the requirements and provide students with a solid background in issues related to gender, development, and public policy.